davidyell/CakePHP-Listing/README.md

 #CakePHP-Listing
-Model behaviour to append a field into a list for a select box.
+Model behaviour to append an optgroup into a list for a select box.
 The idea for this behaviour is that if you have a list of items which belong to another model, it will include that models name.

 So we change,